 “I’ve been personally invested in improving mental health and ‘flourishing,’ so I want to help other students mitigate these issues.
 I’m like the face of low-income first-gen on campus.
 I’m proud to be that way.”

-It’s a far cry from a few years ago.
+It’s a far cry from his past.
 Once timid to share details of his family’s financial struggles in his college application, Harpreet says, “The low-income identity I now hold is not one of stigma but one of pride.”

-As a Psychology major, Harpreet is exploring the possibility of turning this passion into an academic pursuit, and is looking into Ph.D. programs that might support his focus on low-income students and their mental health in higher education.
+As a Psychology major, Harpreet explored the possibility of turning his passion into an academic pursuit, and hopes to pursue a Ph.D. program that would support his focus on low-income students and their mental health in higher education.